SCW-Aberystwyth/HackyHour/index.md

 ## Where and when do you meet?

-Generally a Hacky Hour runs every other week, alternating between Wednesday and Friday at 3:10pm.
+Generally a Hacky Hour runs every other week, alternating between Wednesday 10am and Friday 2pm.
 Upcoming times are:

-* Wednesday Feburary 23rd 2022, 10am
+* Wednesday March 23rd 2022, 10am
-* Friday March 11th 2022, 2pm
+* Friday April 8th 2022, 2pm

 These meetings are online for the time being.
 The connection details will be circulated on the Hacky Hour mailing list, please email cos@aber.ac.uk to be added to this list.